os-migrate/os-migrate/docs/src/user/install-from-galaxy.rst

      ``import_users_keypairs.yml``), use OpenStack SDK 0.57 or newer.

 -  Ansible collection `openstack.cloud`, version <2.0.0.
 This will get
-   handled automatically when installing from Ansible Galaxy.
+   handled automatically when installing from Galaxy.

 Using virtualenv for prerequisites
 ----------------------------------